calebjstevens/DSDC/_staffers/evil-kevin.md

 photo: nikaash.jpg
 ---

-I like teaching Computer Science! hehe
+I like teaching Computer Science!
+New test.